dinothecat/helm/README.md

 ```

 ### Chart.yaml:
-This file contains metadata about the chart, such as its name, version, and description.
+Contains metadata about the chart: name, version, and description...
-When you install or upgrade a chart, Helm uses this info to track the release/versioning
+Track release/versioning when you install or upgrade a chart
 ```
 apiVersion: v2
 name: my-helm-chart